Advanced Planning Step Three: The Weakest Ink

 Mandatory Advanced Planning

 Oh sure.
 We all plan to live forever, but that ain’t gonna happen, and as one who cares for a person who is so old she doesn’t even buy green bananas (mom was born in 1925), I can assure you it is useful to have some guidance.
-Even then, things can get messy and complicated, especially if there are quibbling relatives involved, or as is more often the case, when they are involved.
+Even then, things can get messy and complicated, especially if there are quibbling relatives involved, or as is often the case.

 Do you want to be resuscitated?
 Do you want doctors to use extreme measures to save your life, or do you prefer a natural death?
 How much do you want your family to know about your situation?
 Who is designated to make decisions on your behalf in the event you can’t make them yourself?
 In the event you pass, what do you want done with your body?
 Do you care?

 There are dozens of questions to answer, but not hundreds.
 You can get this done, and honestly, you must.